(Updated August 2022)

 - Check all possible locations mentioned by reporting parties including, but not limited to: library, residence hall, fitness center, studios, classrooms, and cafeteria.

 - Contact any other known friends to see if student has made contact with them.
-This could also include social networking sites such as facebook, twitter, or myspace.
+This could also include social networking sites.

 - Contact instructors regarding recent class attendance/absences and any recent questionable behaviors.

 - Determine if the student has a car and if it is currently parked in the parking structure.